31core/31corefs-webdav/README.md

 # 31corefs-webdav

-31coreFS WebDAV client for Windows, macOS and Linux.
+31coreFS WebDAV interface for Windows, macOS and Linux.

 ## Usage